f5devcentral/nginx-one-lab/docs/README2.md

 ---
-title: NGINX One Lab
+title: NGINX One Lab (continued)
-description: An interactive lab highlighting the NGINX One SaaS Console
+description: An continued interactive lab highlighting the NGINX One SaaS Console
 order: 2
 ---